Updated February 12, 2023

 Software makes SDR useful.
 There is a large ecosystem of SDR software applications and toolkits in areas such as Test & Measurement, Signal Monitoring and R&D. GNU Radio is one example of a software development toolkit that provides signal processing blocks to implement SDRs.
 For an SDR to be useful it should interface with relevant software applications.

-The future of SDR
+The Future of SDR

-There’s growing interest in SDR for RF Test, R&D, Education and other applications.
+There’s growing interest in SDR for RF Test, R&D, Education and many other applications.
 SDRs have been slowly replacing custom, application-specific chipsets with a move toward general-purpose radios and software processing.
 In the future most of the signal processing in a radio system will be done in software and at lower price points.
 Also radio hardware will move toward common platforms with a single radio being able to demodulate multiple standards.
 We’re already seeing this in many smartphones today.